Dr. Esther Wai Yin Chan (陳慧賢)

 Following the completion of her Bachelor of Pharmacy, Dr. Esther Chan completed her internship and residency training at Austin Health (Melbourne, Australia).
-Dr. Chan completed her Master of Clinical Pharmacy at Monash University, while she continued clinical practice and research in the Austin Emergency Department.
-Alongside clinical work, she was involved in undergraduate and postgraduate teaching; and internship training as Teaching Associate at Monash University.
-In 2007, Dr. Chan was appointed an Honorary Research Fellow of the Department of Emergency Medicine, Austin Health.
+Dr. Chan obtained her Master of Clinical Pharmacy at Monash University while she continued clinical practice and research in the Austin Emergency Department.
+Alongside clinical work, she was involved in undergraduate and postgraduate teaching, and internship training as Teaching Associate at Monash University.
+In 2007, Dr. Chan took up an appointment Honorary Research Fellow of the Department of Emergency Medicine, Austin Health.
 Dr. Chan received the 2009 DBL Hospira Young Pharmacist Award from The Society of Hospital Pharmacists of Australia, which supported her work in the Emergency Department (ED), University Medical Center (Tucson, Arizona, USA).
 In 2013, she was inducted as Fellow of The Society of Hospital Pharmacists of Australia.

 Dr. Chan completed her PhD on the clinical management of acute agitation in the emergency setting involving clinical trial methodology.
-She joined the Department of Pharmacology and Pharmacy at the University of Hong Kong in January 2012 and is currently research lead for the Centre for Safe Medication Practice and Research.
+She joined the Department of Pharmacology and Pharmacy at the University of Hong Kong in January 2012, and is currently research lead for the Centre for Safe Medication Practice and Research.
 Dr. Chan received the Faculty of Medicine Outstanding Research Output Award in 2016, 2017, and 2018; and Outstanding Young Researcher Award in 2018.
 Dr. Chan received the Faculty Teaching Medal 2018 in recognition of her outstanding performance in teaching and promotion of good teaching practice.

 My Research Interests